Digital Nomad/Remote Worker Visa

 All applicants must submit the following documents:

-• A completed application form, which also includes a commitment to fund the costs to return to their home country upon completion of stay period.
+• A completed application form, which also includes a commitment to fund the costs to return to their home country upon completion of the stay period.

-• Three passport size photographs.
+• Three passport-size photographs.

 • Certificate showing a clean criminal record.